vpgourdin/TT-Life/_posts/2018-06-15-downsizing-is-so-fun.md

 After the closet purge, I started going room to room.
 I think that I may have stepped over the line just a little, and really only if are living in a house with a dishwasher, lots of cupboard space, and a large pantry.
 I decided that we had way too many dishes and a bunch of gadgets that weren’t going to fit in a small RV kitchen.
 The local church was having a fundraiser yard sale.
 Guess what?
 I had tons of stuff to donate!
 My family thought that was great until they realized that if they put any of the four plates or bowls that were remaining into the dishwasher, they didn’t have anything to eat on.
 Oops!
 We have been handwashing ever since.
 Great practice for RV living is my motto.

 I also found that putting items on the local yard sale page was a great way to keep things moving.
-My oldest daughter is also thrilled to get lots of good kitchen gadgets and household décor to add to her home and the best part…she didn’t have to buy any of it!
+My oldest daughter is also thrilled to get lots of good kitchen gadgets and household d&eacute;cor to add to her home and the best part…she didn’t have to buy any of it!
 Not to mention all the junk that we have been throwing away.
 I am amazed at the amount of stuff one family can acquire!
 I am going to continue downsizing, dejunking, and simplifying our life while we wait for our house to sell.

 I will keep you posted on our progress!